mca91/ITEWR_DC_Course/chapter1.md

 # Define a vector `x` containing all even numbers from 1 to 10
 x <- seq(2,10,2)

-# Define a vector `y` of length 5 containing only ones
-y <- seq(12,20,2)
+Define a vector `y` ontaining all even numbers from 12 to 20 y <- seq(12,20,2)

 # Calculate x^y, y^x, log(x), exp(x) and sqrt(x)